 - Civil 3D Technology Certificate Program Enrollment Agreement

-- Choose the Payment Plan for your Technology Certificate Program, confirm the required items and "ADD TO CART."
+- Choose the Payment Plan for your Technology Certificate Program and follow the checkout steps.

-- After you have submitted your Enrollment Agreement, our Program Manager will email you an executed copy of your Enrollment Agreement.
+- After you have submitted your Enrollment Agreement, you will receive an executed copy of your Enrollment Agreement via email.

 (Step 3) Begin your Technology Certificate Program!

-After the Enrollment Process is complete, our VDCI Program Manager will reach out to you to Welcome you to the VDCI Technology Certificate Program, to discuss your schedule, your required and elective course options and to answer any questions you might have.
+After the Enrollment Process is complete, our administrative staff will reach out to you to elcome you to the VDCI Technology Certificate Program, to discuss your schedule, your required and elective course options.

-Vocational Students will be automatically placed in a VDCI “trial period” for six weeks or until their first two courses in the Program have been successfully completed with a "C-" (70%) or better.
+Technology Certificate Students will be automatically placed in a “trial period” for six weeks or until their first two courses in the program have been successfully completed with a "C-" (70%) or better.
 These courses must include one required introductory level and one required intermediate level course required for the completion of the student’s certificate program.